yesyinka/blog_source/_posts/2014-10-14-decorators-and-metaclasses.markdown

 Now we have to find a way to mark all filter methods with a `_filter` attribute.

-## Dectorators in action
+## I, Decorator

 Decorators are, as the name suggests, the best way to augment functions or methods.
 Remember that a decorator is basically a callable that accepts another callable, processes it, and returns it.

 As for metaclasses, decorators are a very powerful and expressive way to implement advanced behaviours in our code.
 In this case we may easily use them to add an attribute to our decorated methods, one of the most basic tasks for a decorator.

 I decided to implement the `@stringfilter` decorator as a function.
 The reason is that for decorators without arguments the behaviour of a decorator class is different from that of a decorator with arguments and and explanation of that matter would be overkill now.
-In a later section of this post you will find all the gory details.
+In a future post on dectorators you will find all the gory details, but in the meantime you may check the three Bruce Eckel posts listed in the references section.

 The decorator is very simple: